 Hence, the RAM sticks in desktops and laptops aren’t interchangeable because of their different architectures and configurations.

 While it’s not an important factor, upgradability is a major concern for enthusiasts.
-Plenty of laptop manufacturers solder RAM modules on motherboards without providing any extra slots for upgrades.
+Plenty of laptop manufacturers solder RAM modules on motherboards without providing extra slots for upgrades.
 Not all laptops do it, but the number is increasing.
-With desktops, you get more room for upgrades, and flexibility to choose RAM capacity as per your need.
+With desktops, you get more room for upgrades, and flexibility to choose RAM capacity as you need.

-Laptop manufacturers follow the path where the user gets limited control of their machine.
-The upgradability factor is not entirely related but something to consider if we’re comparing the two.
+Laptop manufacturers follow the path where users get limited control of their machine.
+The upgradability factor is not entirely related but something to consider if we compare the two.

-To sum up, the primary answer for desktop RAM vs. laptop RAM is their form factor and structure.
+To sum up, the immediate answer for desktop RAM vs. laptop RAM is their form factor and structure.
 Essentially, their function is similar.

 If you like this simple explainer, check out our Short Bytes section.
 We take complex tech topics and break them into short, easy-to-understand articles.